Jun 2 05:10 UTC

 Current Northern Lights Conditions in Iceland

-The current Aurora is a Kp4 (on a scale of 0-9) and will cover all of Iceland from 20:00.
-Viewed from Reykjavík, when active, the Aurora is positioned between the NNW horizon and above the city.
-In addition it covers the Faroe Islands and northern-mid Scandinavia.
+The current Aurora is a Kp5-6 (on a scale of 0-9) and is covering all of Iceland.
+Viewed from Reykjavík, when active, the Aurora can be visible in all directions but is likely positioned toward the southern horizon.
+In addition it covers the UK and Ireland, northern-mid Germany and Poland, the Netherlands and Belgium and northern France.

-Aurora Conditions in 50 minutes: The Aurora will expand to a Kp7.
+Aurora Conditions in 33 minutes: The Aurora will expand to a Kp6.

 Charging